samhiggie/Run2HTT_Combine_old/README.md

    Requires that `--SplitUncertainties` has been called.
    - `--SplitSTXS` The splitter will attemp to measure the ggH and qqH STXS bin measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
    Requires that `--SplitUncertainties` has been called.
-   - `--RunParallel` Experimental option to try submitting condor jobs to perform all of the designated fits.
-Requires to be run from an area with hdfs write access and condor access.
+   - `--RunParallel` Runs major fits in parallel by creating threads for the fits.
+Output is dumped to the usual output area in text files labeled by parameter.

    To try and keep output seperate, and archived, and the main directory clean, each time this script is run, it will generate a tag with the date, and a random string assigned to it.
 All output of the script can be found in HTT_Output (it will make this directory